kobotoolbox/kpi/README.md

 We're open for [contributions](./CONTRIBUTING.md)!

-## Important notice when upgrading from `[TODO: INSERT FINAL 1DB RELEASE HERE]` or earlier
+## Important notice when upgrading from `2.019.52-final-shared-database` or earlier

-Up to and including release `[TODO: INSERT FINAL 1DB RELEASE HERE]`, this project (KPI) and [KoBoCAT](https://github.com/kobotoolbox/kobocat) both shared a common Postgres database.
-They now each have their own. **If you are upgrading an existing single-database installation, you must follow [these instructions](`TODO: LINK`)** to migrate the (smaller) KPI tables to a new database and adjust your configuration appropriately.
+Up to and including release [`2.019.52-final-shared-database`](https://github.com/kobotoolbox/kpi/releases/tag/2.019.52-final-shared-database), this project (KPI) and [KoBoCAT](https://github.com/kobotoolbox/kobocat) both shared a common Postgres database.
+They now each have their own. **If you are upgrading an existing single-database installation, you must follow [these instructions](https://community.kobotoolbox.org/t/upgrading-to-separate-databases-for-kpi-and-kobocat/7202)** to migrate the KPI tables to a new database and adjust your configuration appropriately.

 ## Python Dependencies